 Expat: the word always sounded kind of “exotic” to me.
 I admired the people who dared to leave everything behind to start a new life abroad.
 It never really occurred to me to follow in their footsteps, but after 2 ½ years of being in a long distance relationship, it looked like the expat life was coming my way…

 In March 2013 I said goodbye to my friends, my family and my job to start a new life in Northern Ireland.
-It has been a year with ups and downs.
+Turns out the expat life is a life with ups and downs.
 Looking back and talking to a few other expats, it seems like we all have similar phases in our expat life.
 Phases of happiness, but also phases of pure frustration.

-These are the 5 stages of expat life:
+This is what to expect during the 5 different stages of expat life:

 1/ The planning phase: between excitement and doubts